 You tend to only see your mistakes or the parts you don’t feel completely confident about.
 So adding in the concern about profitability would overwhelm me.
 It’s a different mindset.
 I leave that to the folks at Disney.
 They know what they’re doing and I completely trust them with my art.

-As for characters I’m dying to work with, I would love to do a piece with Merlin and Madam Mim from The Sword and the Stone.
+I would love to do a piece with Merlin and Madam Mim from The Sword and the Stone.
 Doing something with the Wizard duel would be tons of fun.
-I don’t know if the Sword In The Stone is a big sell or not but it would be a great piece to work on.
+I don’t know if The Sword In The Stone is a big sell or not but it would be a great piece to work on.

 Your portfolio is packed with great character work.
 How much of that was paid work versus work you did for yourself?